 This code is the most common and used to indicate that, while an observed deficiency is not of immediate or potential danger, an improvement would contribute to a significant enhancement of the safety of the electrical installation.

-Below are the last 100 properties we tested up till June 2020
+Below is the average of 100 properties tested

 The issues C1-C2-F1, we made the necessary repairs in the most economical way to achieve a safety certified report